ForgottenGlory/Dungeons-Deviousness/README.md

 3. Put a check into **ALL** of the checkboxes **EXCEPT** "CBBE" in the list that appears and click OK.
 4. From the Preset dropdown, select your preferred preset.
 I've included a couple of extras on top of the default CBBE ones, or you can make your own.
 5. Make sure that the "Build Morphs" checkbox is checked at the bottom of the BodySlide window.
 6. Click "Batch Build..." and then Build on the window that appears.
 This may take a few minutes to load.
-If it takes longer than 5 minutes, you may need to build Bodyslides in batches of 2 or 3 groups at once.
+If it takes longer than 5 minutes, you may need to build Bodyslides in batches of 2 or 3 groups at once instead of all at once.
 7. You'll now be presented with a TON of options.
 For the very first option, select SE 3BBB Body Amazing.
 After that, follow this priority list to select the correct options.
    1. SGSE or MDSE
    2. 3BA or C3BBB